msoos/cav2025/README.md

 ## Running the experiments
 Let's run the default setup, i.e. 20+20 instances, 10min each, 6 cores, 9GB of
 memory each.
+As stated, this requires 64GB of RAM and 6 cores, exposed to the VM.
+If you don't have that, run with --threads K, where K is your memory/9GB.
+It will then run on less cores (and hence longer), but it will run correctly.

 Notice that we will run 41 instances, as we will add `mc2023_track3_149.cnf` to the set so that `--example` will work:
 ```
 cd /home/vboxuser/devel/run